karlpatrikbergman/docker-images/beatles/README.md

 ## Mount a host directory as a data volume when directory already exists in containers image
 Quote from:
 https://docs.docker.com/engine/tutorials/dockervolumes/
-*If the path /webapp already exists inside the container’s image, the /src/webapp mount overlays but does not remove the pre-existing content.
+*"If the path /webapp already exists inside the container’s image, the /src/webapp mount overlays but does not remove the pre-existing content.
 Once the mount is removed, the content is accessible again.
-This is consistent with the expected behavior of the mount command.*
+This is consistent with the expected behavior of the mount command."*

 ### Overlay test
 1. Build an image "beatles_img" from a Dockerfile that has instructions for creating a directory "/members" and adding a file "ringo.txt" with the content "Ringo Star"